SecOpsPete/agentic-ai-cybersecurity-agent/methodology-and-setup/README.md

 # Enter representative test queries
 > "I'm worried that brute force logon attempts have occurred on [DEVICE_NAME] recently."
 > "Check sign-ins for john.smith@example.com and the IP 45[.]76[.]122[.]108 in the last 24 hours."
-> "I am concerned that unauthorized logon attempts have tried to access [DEVICE_NAME] in the last many days from impossible travel location or malware has been installed or malware has been installed or malicious PowerShell processes have executed on [DEVICE_NAME] using encoded commands or network callbacks to download and run payloads.
+> "I am concerned that unauthorized logon attempts have tried to access [DEVICE_NAME] in the last many days from impossible travel location."
-."
 ```

 **Key validation points:**